 Featured in Industrial Decay Network's first book.
 October 2008.

-What's squeking when on location and rumbling underneath the rusty hood of Aska.
+What's squeking when on location and rumbling underneath Aska's rusty hood.

 What would the world be without these Great Additons to Mankind's Collected Knowledge!